TERMINOLOGY

 ..(i) redirects and/or

-b) "the pushed" smoothly yields to this redirected/strengthened force, possibly by deflecting and/or by skirting it.
+b) "the pushed" smoothly yields to this redirected/strengthened force, possibly by deflecting and/or by skirting around it.

 If ever there is no pushing (or pulling etc.), then of course, each "pressing force" of each training-partner is "matched" by that of the other training-partner.

-The term "keeping silk" (maybe because of silk’s reputed smoothness and delicateness) is used as shorthand for high quality consistency in this tactile interaction and it is what enables each training-partner to confidently allow his body, without conscious thought, to monitor and respond to the other's movements with well practiced/programmed touch-triggered reactions.
+The term "keeping silk" (perhaps because of silk’s reputed smoothness and delicateness) is used as shorthand for high quality consistency in this tactile interaction, and it is what enables each training-partner (who, by practice has programmed touch-triggered reactions into his body) to monitor the other's movements physically, without conscious thought, and thereby react appropriately.

 N.B.

-The "watercourse-way" requires that the response to a training-partner’s forward push, attempted arm-lock, etc. is never mere rigid resistance ("jamming").
+The "watercourse-way" requires that the reaction to a training-partner’s forward push, attempted arm-lock, etc. is never mere rigid resistance ("jamming").

 N.B.

-With the ability to limit forces to an agreed maximum strength, not only is there no need for a weaker practitioner to have difficulties merely because he has a stronger (even a "much stronger") training-partner, but a strong practitioner, instead of relying upon his strength (which one day, when confronted by even greater strength, will not suffice), can practice and program his body with the same strength-independent reactions as his weaker training-partners.
+With the ability to limit forces to an agreed maximum strength, not only is there no need for a weaker practitioner to have difficulties merely because he has a stronger (even a much stronger) training-partner, but also a strong practitioner, rather than relying upon his strength (which one day, when confronted by even greater strength, will not suffice) can, like his weaker training-partner, practice and program his body with strength-independent reactions.

-An arm on which there are one or more points-of-contact.
+An arm on which there is one or more points-of-contact.

 The positional relationship between (a) a contact-arm’s owner’s centre-line and (b) each point-of-contact that is on this contact-arm, determines whether or not the arm’s owner should replace it (at the point-of-contact) with his other arm.
-Thus, a contact-arm can be termed “stable", if all points-of-contact on it are on this arm’s anatomical side of its owner’s centre-line, or else “unstable”, if they all are not.
+Thus, a contact-arm can be termed “stable", if all points-of-contact on it are on this arm’s anatomical side of its owner’s centre-line, or else can be termed “unstable”.

 [For example, a left contact-arm whose only point-of-contact is to the right of its owner's centre-line (i.e., to its owner's right) is “unstable” (until its owner substitutes his right arm for it).]